thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 In addition to the tidyverse, there are a variety of other packages we will need, as well as some datasets and custom functions.
 These call all be loaded by doing the following.

-First, attempt to load phylochemistry, if you are on Windows, be sure you've open RStudio as an administrator:
+First, attempt to load phylochemistry, if you are on Windows, be sure you've opened RStudio as an administrator (right click, "run as administrator"):

 ```r
 source("http://thebustalab.github.io/phylochemistry/phylochemistry.R")